 Peggy has a lifetime membership to the Audubon Society, and nobody loves nature and wildlife more than she does.
 Maybe you know a Peggy.
 She's the delightful neighborhood woman who sets out dog food on her back porch each night for the raccoons and foxes.
-Nice gal, Peggy, luring untamed critters into your backyard, where they can overturn your flowerpots and try to get into your house.
-Wasn't it fun when you had to call out the sheriff to trap the rabid fox?
-And no, Peggy doesn't think she was wrong-she was just helping out Mother Nature.
+Nice gal, Peggy, luring the untamed critters into your back yard where they overturn your flower pots and try to get in your house.
+Wasn't it fun when you had to call out the Sheriff to trap the fox with rabies?
+And no, Peggy doesn't think it was her fault when the coyotes made off with your cat.
+She was just helping out Mother Nature.

 Urban sprawl is drawing blurred lines between the places that people and animals now call home.
 It's time we learned that most dangerous and potentially harmful encounters occur because people fail to leave the animals alone.
-To ensure harmony with our wild friends:
+To insure harmony with our wild friends:

-Don't Feed the Animals
+Don't Feed The Animals

 - Do not feed wildlife.
 Intentional and inadvertent feeding is the major cause of most wildlife problems.
-Knowing that, bring in your dog and cat's food bowls, or they'll become a welcome place to eat for your wildlife neighbors.
-Wild animals can find plenty of food on their own; don't give them an invitation to come knocking. - Feeding songbirds is fine, but be aware in bear country that bears find certain bird foods attractive. - Use tight-fitting lids on your trashcans, or tape or tie them shut.
+Knowing that, bring in your dog and cat food bowls.
+They'll become a welcome eating place for your wildlife neighbors.
+Wild animals can find plenty of food on their own.
+Don't give them an invitation to come knocking. - Feeding song birds is fine, but be aware in bear country that certain bird foods are attractive to bears. - Use tight fitting lids on your trash cans or tape or tie them shut.
 Also, don't take your garbage out too early.
-Left overnight, it's a perfect attraction to nocturnal foragers like raccoons and coyotes. - Pets left unattended, even in a fenced yard, are potential food for coyotes, and, in some parts of the country, even alligators or mountain lions.
-Keep your pets close by, and do not let them roam outside at night.
-Remember: fences are not always an effective deterrent against the growing threat of coyotes.
-These predators can climb fences up to five feet high and can also crawl under them. - Screen or cap chimneys, and furnace, attic, and dryer vents, and keep dampers closed.
+Left overnight, it's a perfect attraction to nocturnal foragers like raccoons and coyotes. - Pets left unattended, even in a fenced yard, serve as potential food for coyotes, and even alligators or mountain lions in some parts of the country.
+Keep your pets close by and do not let them roam outside at night.
+Remember, fences are not always an effective deterrent against the growing threat of coyotes.
+These predators can climb fences up to five feet high and can also crawl under them.

+- Screen or cap chimneys and furnace, attic, and dryer vents, and keep dampers closed.
 Animals can use these spaces as nests, and they provide access to your home.
-To prevent fire and safety hazards, consult a professional before performing this work. - Seal all cracks and holes larger than one-quarter inch in diameter to keep out rats, mice, bats, and snakes. - Close holes around and under the foundation of your house, so animals will not be tempted to build a home there.
-Bury wire mesh one to two feet deep in places where animals might gain access. - Be careful what you plant around your home and in your garden.
-You'll have to do some homework

-- to learn what the local creatures are eating.
-And fence your garden. - Keep your vard free of brush and low branches. which create good hiding spots.
+To prevent fire and safety hazards, consult a professional before performing this work. - Seal all cracks and holes larger than one-quarter inch in diameter to keep out rats, mice, bats, and snakes. - Close holes around and under the foundation of your home so that animals will not be tempted to build a home there.
+Bury wire mesh one to two feet deep in places where animals might gain access. - Be careful what you plant around your house and in your garden.
+You will have to do some homework to learn what the local creatures are eating.
+And fence in your garden. - Keep your yard free of brush and low branches that create good hiding spots.